Monitor your Nginx server performance. Try free for 15 days!

 - Monitor the availability and performance of your web applications by recording synthetic monitoring using a simple point-and-click interface.

-“Dynatrace’s ease of deployment and it’s auto-detection capabilities reducing the installation effort to almost zero really impressed us.
+“Dynatrace’s ease of deployment and it’s auto-detection capabilities reducing the installation effort to almost zero impressed us.
 You are getting meaningful alerts right away.”

 What is Nginx?